Mark Spitz: Early life

-Spitz held one world age-group record and 17 national records at the age of 10.
+At 10, Spitz held one world age-group record and 17 national records.
 When Spitz was 14, his family moved to Santa Clara, where he joined the Santa Clara Swim Club and was trained by coach George F. Haines.
-From 1964 to 1968, Mark trained with Haines at SCSC and Santa Clara High School.
-During his four years there, Mark held national high school records in every stroke and in every distance.
+From 1964 to 1968, Spitz trained with Haines at SCSC and Santa Clara High School.
+During his four years there, Spitz held national high school records in every stroke and in every distance.
 In 1966 at age 16, he won the 100-meter butterfly at the AAU national championships, the first of his 24 total AAU titles.
 The following year, Spitz emerged on the world swimming stage when he set his first world record at a small California meet with a time of 4:10.60 in the 400-meter freestyle.

 Swimming career

 Maccabiah Games

 Spitz swam in his first international competition at the 1965 Maccabiah Games in Israel.
-At age 15 and weighing 130 pounds, he won four gold medals in Tel Aviv—the 400 m freestyle, the 1,500 freestyle, the 400 m individual medley, and the 800 m freestyle relay, and was named the most outstanding athlete of the Games.
+At age 15 and weighing 130 pounds, he won four gold medals in Tel Aviv—the 400 m freestyle, the 1500 m freestyle, the 400 m individual medley, and the 800 m freestyle relay—and was named the most outstanding athlete of the Games.

-He returned to Israel in 1969 following the Mexico Olympics to again compete, at the 1969 Maccabiah Games.
-This time, he won six gold medals.
-He was again named outstanding athlete of the Games.
+He returned to Israel in 1969 following the Mexico Olympics to again compete, at the 1969 Maccabiah Games, where he won six gold medals and was again named outstanding athlete of the Games.

 In 1985, Spitz lit the torch to open the 1985 Maccabiah Games.

 In 2005, he was a member of the U.S. delegation at the 2005 Maccabiah Games.
 He spoke at the JCC Maccabiah Games Opening Ceremonies, which was held in Richmond, Virginia.
 The Weinstein JCC in Richmond was one of the Host JCC's for the 2005 games, with over 1,000 teenagers participating in various sports, including swimming.

 Pan American Games

-He won five gold medals at the 1967 Pan American Games, setting a record that lasted until 2007 when Brazilian swimmer, Thiago Pereira, won six golds at the XV Pan American Games in Rio de Janeiro.
+He won five gold medals at the 1967 Pan American Games, setting a record that lasted until 2007 when Brazilian swimmer Thiago Pereira won six golds at the XV Pan American Games in Rio de Janeiro.